LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Station/Railway_Station.md

 - **Train Exit Departure Signal** : Positioned at the end of the platform, this signal governs when a train is permitted to leave.
 It turns green only if both the train and platform doors are closed, reinforcing safe departure logic.
 - **Platform Emergency Button**: This manual override mechanism immediately halts all train movement and disables the platform door motors when pressed.
 It also cuts power to the train and forces all signals both entrance and exit to red, placing the station in an emergency stop state.

-All these components are interfaced with the Station Control PLC, which processes their status and manages control logic.
+All these components are interfaced with the Station Control PLC(s), which processes their status and manages control logic.
 The implementation details of the PLC logic and automatic control circuitry will be covered in the next section of the article.